Calabria: Geography

-The region is generally known as the "toe" of the "boot" of Italy and is a long and narrow peninsula which stretches from north to south for 248 km, with a maximum width of 110 km.
+The region is generally known as the "toe" of the Italian Peninsula, and is a long and narrow peninsula which stretches from north to south for 248 km, with a maximum width of 110 km.
 Some 42% of Calabria's area, corresponding to 15,080 km2, is mountainous, 49% is hilly, while plains occupy only 9% of the region's territory.
 It is surrounded by the Ionian and Tyrrhenian seas.
 It is separated from Sicily by the Strait of Messina, where the narrowest point between Capo Peloro in Sicily and Punta Pezzo in Calabria is only 3.2 km.

-Three mountain ranges are present: Pollino, La Sila and Aspromonte, each with its own flora and fauna.
+Three mountain ranges are present: Pollino, La Sila, and Aspromonte, each with its own flora and fauna.
 The Pollino Mountains in the north of the region are rugged and form a natural barrier separating Calabria from the rest of Italy.
 Parts of the area are heavily wooded, while others are vast, wind-swept plateaus with little vegetation.
 These mountains are home to a rare Bosnian Pine variety and are included in the Pollino National Park, which is the largest national park in Italy, covering 1,925.65 square kilometres.

 La Sila, which has been referred to as the "Great Wood of Italy", is a vast mountainous plateau about 1200 m above sea level and stretches for nearly 2000 km2 along the central part of Calabria.
 The highest point is Botte Donato, which reaches 1928 m.
 The area boasts numerous lakes and dense coniferous forests.
 La Sila also has some of the tallest trees in Italy which are called the "Giants of the Sila" and can reach up to 40 m in height.
 The Sila National Park is also known to have the purest air in Europe.

 The Aspromonte massif forms the southernmost tip of the Italian peninsula bordered by the sea on three sides.
-This unique mountainous structure reaches its highest point at Montalto, at 1995 m, and is full of wide, man-made terraces that slope down towards the sea.
+This unique mountainous structure reaches its highest point at Montalto, at 1995 m, and is full of wide, man-made terraces that slope down toward the sea.

 Most of the lower terrain in Calabria has been agricultural for centuries, and exhibits indigenous scrubland as well as introduced plants such as the prickly pear cactus.
 The lowest slopes are rich in vineyards and orchards of citrus fruit, including the Diamante citron.
 Further up, olives and chestnut trees appear while in the higher regions there are often dense forests of oak, pine, beech and fir trees.